codesolutions/tacticuscodes/WARP.md

 The `notify_ntfy()` function handles both web and desktop notifications.
 To add new notification methods, extend this function or create additional notification functions.

 ### Flair Management
-Update the `filtering.allowed_flairs` array in `config.json` to change which Reddit post flairs are processed.
+Update the `reddit.subreddits.[subreddit_name].allowed_flairs` array in `config.json` to change which Reddit post flairs are processed for each subreddit.
+If the array is empty, all flairs are allowed for that subreddit.
 Note the trailing space in "Codes + Referral " is intentional.

+### Trusted Users
+Update the `filtering.trusted_users` array in `config.json` to add or remove users whose codes are immediately trusted without requiring confirmation from multiple sources.
+This is useful for reliable community members who consistently post valid codes.

 ### Logging Configuration
 Logging uses Python's standard logging module with both file and console handlers.
 The log file path is configured in `config.json` under `application.log_file`.
 To adjust log levels or formats, modify the `logging.basicConfig()` call in `app.py`.